 The right NEC attorney can make a world of difference in your case.
 We have decades of experience helping families who have been injured through no fault of their own.
 We put our resources to work for you right away and stay by your side from start to finish, helping you decide what your next steps should be.

 Necrotizing enterocolitis lawsuits are complicated.
 From formula manufacturers to medical records to witnesses.
 Or law firm handles all of that for you so you can focus on your family.

-You can contact us by phone at 412-394-1000, chat, or the form at the top of the page.
+You can contact us by phone at 412-394-1000, chat with an online agent, or the fill out a form at the top of the page.
 All consultations are free and come with no obligation to use our services.

 And, "There's never a fee unless we get money for you."
 That means that unless and until your case is successful, you don't owe us a dime.